storybookjs/marko/addons/actions/ADVANCED.md

 Import the `action` function and use it to create actions handlers.
 When creating action handlers, provide a **name** to make it easier to identify.

-> _Note: Make sure NOT to use reserved words as function names. [issues#29](https://github.com/storybookjs/storybook-addon-actions/issues/29#issuecomment-288274794)_
+> _Note: If you haven't migrated to version 6.0 and you're using this addon, you'll have to be extra careful with the choice of the function's name.
+As some of them are reserved words for Storybook and they might lead into unexpected errors._

 ```js
 import { action } from '@storybook/addon-actions';